 Here are the top five aspects to the “unbearable” situation they left:

 - They didn’t think they could make a difference – and no one asked if they could.
 Humans have a primal need to feel needed.
 They want to be making a difference rather than just punching the time clock.
 Many employers assume their employees already know their value to the organization but this assumption does not align with the feelings of the exiting workforce.
-When managers or employers acknowledge how they are specifically making a difference, they meet that employee need.
+When managers or employers acknowledge how they are specifically making a difference, they meet that employee need, for more on employee handling check this paystubs maker software.
 When they no not, workers feel more like a helper than a contributor and this leaves a big hole in their job satisfaction bucket.
 It is important for employers and managers to realize that burnout does not happen from too much work, but rather work without a purpose.

 - They were under-acknowledged and underappreciated.
 A bevy of research and polls indicate that more than half of employees report feeling underappreciated.
 Too many employees are running on empty motivational tanks.
 Their emotional bellies are rumbling with hunger pangs of discouragement.
 According to a recent survey by The Ken Blanchard Companies, failing to provide feedback is the most common mistake that leaders make.
 Many leaders withhold appreciation and recognition because they feel the paycheque is enough.
 This is not in sync however with the needs of the employee.
 When weak leaders do provide feedback it is negative in nature, pointing out shortcomings or void of encouragement.
 A workplace that is stingy on praise, recognition, validation, encouragement and appreciation will be the same workforce with high turnover and unsatisfied employees.